MicrosoftDocs/azure-docs/articles/active-directory/develop/refresh-tokens.md

 ## Refresh token lifetime

 Refresh tokens have a longer lifetime than access tokens.
 The default lifetime for the tokens is 90 days and they replace themselves with a fresh token upon every use.
-This means that whenever a refresh token is used to acquire a new access token, a new refresh token is also issued.
+As such, whenever a refresh token is used to acquire a new access token, a new refresh token is also issued.
 The Microsoft identity platform doesn't revoke old refresh tokens when used to fetch new access tokens.
 Securely delete the old refresh token after acquiring a new one.
 Refresh tokens need to be stored safely like access tokens or application credentials.

 ## Refresh token expiration